orhnk/-----/README.md

 - Built-in GUI control panel to fine-tune accuracy parameters (confidence, smoothing, kernel size, model choice) while the stream is running
 - Quick import/export, reset, and automatic persistence of your preferred accuracy settings between sessions
 - Configurable camera index, refresh rate, mask opacity, mask color, and face-count/confidence thresholds
+- Optional "tiny face booster" pass that scans high-resolution PDFs and static images for small, embedded faces (toggleable in the GUI or CLI)
+- Embedded PDF image sanitization that runs the anonymizer on every embedded raster at its native resolution, catching faces hidden inside thumbnails or diagrams
 - Simple, responsive PyQt5 GUI with status messages
 - Packaged with [Nix flakes](https://nixos.wiki/wiki/Flakes) for reproducible builds and development shells